Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Nano PUF

-- Known classification of malwares in firmware (18 families according to YARA rule).
+- Known classification of malwares in firmware (18 families according to YARA rule)

 Session 8: Case Studies of IoT Attacks

-- IP cameras can be hacked through buffer overflow attacks.
+- IP cameras can be hacked through buffer overflow attacks

-- SQL injection attacks were effective against Belkin IoT devices for government systems.
+- SQL injection attacks were effective against Belkin IoT devices

 Session 9: Securing Distributed IoT via Distributed Ledger—Blockchain and DAG (IOTA) [3 hours]

-Distributed ledger technology—DAG Ledger, Hyper Ledger, Blockchain for government applications:
+Distributed ledger technology—DAG Ledger, Hyperledger, Blockchain

-- P2P network, private and public key—basic concepts for government.
+- P2P network, private and public key—basic concepts

-- Practical application examples from smart cities, smart machines, and smart cars for government.
+- Practical application examples from smart cities, smart machines, and smart cars

 Session 10: Best Practice Architecture for IoT Security

-- Use an identification hierarchy for devices—board ID, device ID, and package ID for government applications.
+- Use an identification hierarchy for devices—board ID, device ID, and package ID

-- PUF for EPROM in government hardware.
+- Utilize PUF for EPROM security in government applications

-- Secure all APIs—define API testing and API management for government operations.
+- Secure all APIs—define API testing and API management

 Session 11: Drafting an IoT Security Policy for Your Organization

-- Define the lexicon of IoT security and tensions for government use.
+- Define the lexicon of IoT security and tensions

 Requirements